NightlyScientist/hotspotLandscapes/readme.md

 Source code used to generate article figures are contained in the [figures/](./figures/) directory.
 Analysis is performed by providing a list of directories (input variable) containing the simluation data from [generate_parameter_space_search.py](./src/processing/generate_parameter_space_search.py).
 If all data are saved in, for example, workarea/experiments/, the figure scripts will automatically scan and collect all simulation data and proceed with the analysis.

-There are three pre-processing scripts that need to be executed before running figure scripts: [figures/routines/ancestry.jl](figures/routines/ancestry.jl) which builds a n-ary tree using lineage branch points and processes lineage coalescences; [src/processing/process_fastest_paths.jl](src/processing/process_fastPaths.jl) which constructs a hotspot graph and uses a Floyd-Warshall (Dijkstra) path-finding algorithm to find optimal paths; [src/processing/process_lineages.jl](src/processing/process_lineages.jl) which determines the number of surviving ancestors, lineage Mean-Square-Displacement, and lineage tortuosity.
-The command-line options for these scripts can be found listed using the `--help` option.
+There are three pre-processing scripts that need to be executed before running figure scripts: [figures/routines/ancestry.jl](figures/routines/ancestry.jl) which builds a n-ary tree using lineage branch points and processes lineage coalescences; [src/processing/process_fastest_paths.jl](src/processing/process_fastPaths.jl) which constructs a hotspot graph and uses a Floyd-Warshall (Dijkstra) path-finding algorithm to find optimal paths; [src/processing/process_lineages.jl](src/processing/process_lineages.jl) which measures the number of surviving ancestors, lineage Mean-Square-Displacement, and lineage tortuosity.
+The command-line options for these scripts can be listed using the `--help` option.

 Figures 3A and 7A in the article use data generated from the first set of commands in [workarea/simulation_commands.txt](./workarea/simulation_commands.txt), while figures 3B, 7B, 6C, 6D, and 9 use both sets of data generation commands.
 Data for figures 4, 6A, 6B, and 8 are selected from both sets using the parameter values shown in the main text.